supasuge/GrizzCTF2024-Official/Crypto/I_Love_Caesar_Salad/writeup/WRITEUP.md

 2. **For Lowercase Letters**: If the character is lowercase (`a-z`), it performs a similar operation as for uppercase letters but subtracts and adds `97` instead, to normalize `a` to `0`.

-3. **For Digits**: If the character is a digit (`0-9`), it converts the character to an integer, adds the shift value, applies modulo `10` to ensure the result is a single digit, and then converts it back to a string.
+3. **For Digits**: If the character is a digit (`0-9`), it adds the shift value, applies modulo `10` to ensure the result is a single digit, and then converts it back to a string.

 4. **For Other Characters**: If the character does not fall into the above categories, it is left unchanged.